ericabooth/googlesheets-stata-public/README.md

 The shipped [test_googlesheets.do](test_googlesheets.do) is a 100-line end-to-end exercise using Stata's built-in `auto` dataset: it builds a fresh tab, brands the header, drops a correlation matrix off to the side, inserts four charts (column / scatter / bar / donut), reads the Sheet back, and tears the tab down.
 Set `$GS_CLIENT` and `$GS_TEST_SHEET` and run it against any Sheet you own.

 ## Author and license

 Eric A. Booth, Sr Researcher, Texas 2036 (eric.a.booth@gmail.com).
 MIT-licensed.
 Built atop the Google Sheets API; not affiliated with or endorsed by Google.

+ Thanks to Marshall W. Garland and Elizabeth Teas for debugging, review, and input.